You are in your 40's, 50's, or 60's and feel like you want to

-- Clear check-in and check-out policies and practices.
+- Clear check-in and check-out policies and practices are detailed.

 - Extra services available and clearly signed and priced.
 Example: Travel bookings.

-- Clear and friendly signage, information provision, and instructions throughout.
+- Clear and friendly signage, information provision, and instructions throughout the guest house.

-- A positive welcoming tone rather than a suspicious and punitive tone in all dealings.
+- A positive welcoming tone rather than a suspicious and punitive tone in all dealings online and offline.

 Principle #6: Extra value and special character - the "wow!" factors